 The idea of working remotely has gained popularity in recent years, and it’s clear that the trend isn’t going to die down anytime soon.
 According to a 2017 Gallup study, nearly 50% of Americans reported working remotely at least some of the time.

-Being able to access important documents within a secure document management system allows employees to work remotely without having to lug around paper files or delay tasks until they’re back in the office.
+Being able to access important documents within a secure electronic document management system allows employees to work remotely without having to lug around paper files or delay tasks until they’re back in the office.

 Not only is remote work convenient for employees who work on the road or in the field, it can also help expand your talent pool.
 When remote work is an option, you can recruit talented individuals from across the globe without requiring that they relocate or commute.